timonson/bashFunc/README.md

 ```

 #### Compatibility

+You can of course _chain_ different commands together:

 ```bash
 reduce '( echo $(( $1 + $2 )) )' < <(filter '( (( $1 % 2 )) )' < <(map '( echo $(( $1 + 10 )) )' 1 2 3 4 5))